 With this caveat in mind, we now compare the signal reach to the sensitivities of other probes.
 In \figref{results}, the dark photon bounds from colliders, beam dumps, and cosmology outlined in \secref{bounds} are shown in gray.
-For dark matter masses $M_X \agt \tev$, the search reach extends well beyond these bounds---the latter in part due to the recent reanalysis in Ref.~\cite{Rrapaj:2015wgs} which had found that prior estimates have overestimated the reach of these searches by about an order of magnitude.
+For dark matter masses $M_X \agt \tev$, the search reach extends well beyond these bounds---the latter in part due to the recent reanalysis in Ref.~\cite{Mahoney:2017jqk} which had found that prior estimates have overestimated the reach of these searches by about an order of magnitude.
 Even given collider experiment and cosmology bounds, AMS could detect tens or even hundreds of high energy positrons from the Sun.

 Direct detection experiments are, however, more sensitive.
-Current bounds from LUX are also shown in \figref{results} in blue.
-For the framework analyzed here, with the exception of a modest region in the $m_X = \tev$ plot, the AMS reach contours probe the same region of parameter space as existing direct detection searches.
+Current bounds from PANDAX-II are also shown in \figref{results} in blue.
+For the framework analyzed here, the AMS reach contours probe the same region of parameter space as existing direct detection searches.
 This is due, in part, to the solar magnetic field deflecting the positrons and smearing out what is otherwise a very clean directional signal for AMS.
 The severity of this effect can be seen by comparing to Fig.~\ref{fig:results:noB}, which shows the signal contours in the case where the solar magnetic field is ignored.